-TeamCity supports a set of events that can generate user notifications (such as build failures, investigation state changes, etc).
+TeamCity supports a set of events that can generate user notifications (such as build failures, investigation state changes, and so on).
 On an event occurrence, for each notifier type, TeamCity processes notification settings for all the users to determine which users to notify.

 When the set of users is determined, TeamCity fills the notification model (the objects relevant to the notification, such as "build", investigation data, and so on) and evaluates a notification template that corresponds to the notification event.

 The template uses the data model objects to generate the output values (for example, notification message text).
 The output values are then used by the notifier to send the message.
 Each notifier supports a specific set of output values.

 Note that the template is evaluated once for an event which means that notification properties cannot be adjusted on a per-user basis.